jwl-7/c0de_gr1nd/swap_bits/README.md

 "A 64-bit integer can be viewed as an array of 64 bits, with the bit at index 0 corresponding to the least significant bit (LSB), and the bit at index 63 corresponding to the most significant bit (MSB)." - EPI

 Problem:
-Write code that swaps the bits of a 64-bit integer at indices i and j.</p>
+Write code that swaps the bits of a 64-bit integer at indices i and j.

 Example:
 Let x = 1234 (decimal value)